Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/information-architecture/publishing-to-edge.md

 ### Publishing in Pages

-In XM Cloud, Pages is the main editing tool designed for marketers and to improve productivity.
+In SitecoreAI, Pages is the main editing tool designed for marketers and to improve productivity.

 In Pages, [when you publish a page](https://doc.sitecore.com/xmc/en/users/xm-cloud/publish-a-page.html), it is the current language version of the page and all related items that are published using the Smart publish process.